 Diet can play an important role in lowering your cholesterol.
-Here are five foods that can lower your cholesterol and protect your heart.
+Here are the top foods to lower your cholesterol and protect your heart.By Mayo Clinic Staff

-Oatmeal contains soluble fiber, which reduces your low-density lipoprotein (LDL), the "bad," cholesterol.
+Oatmeal contains soluble fiber, which reduces your low-density lipoprotein (LDL), the "bad" cholesterol.
 Soluble fiber is also found in such foods as kidney beans, apples, pears, barley and prunes.

 Soluble fiber can reduce the absorption of cholesterol into your bloodstream.
 Five to 10 grams or more of soluble fiber a day decreases your total and LDL cholesterol.
 Eating 1 1/2 cups of cooked oatmeal provides 6 grams of fiber.
 If you add fruit, such as bananas, you'll add about 4 more grams of fiber.
 To mix it up a little, try steel-cut oatmeal or cold cereal made with oatmeal or oat bran.

 Eating fatty fish can be heart healthy because of its high levels of omega-3 fatty acids, which can reduce your blood pressure and risk of developing blood clots.
-In people who have already had heart attacks, fish oil — or omega-3 fatty acids — reduces the risk of sudden death.
+In people who have already had heart attacks, fish oil — or omega-3 fatty acids — may reduce the risk of sudden death.

-The American Heart Association recommends eating at least two servings of fish a week.
+Although omega-3 fatty acids don't affect LDL levels, because of their other heart benefits, the American Heart Association recommends eating at least two servings of fish a week.
 The highest levels of omega-3 fatty acids are in:

 - Lake trout

 You should bake or grill the fish to avoid adding unhealthy fats.
 If you don't like fish, you can also get small amounts of omega-3 fatty acids from foods such as ground flaxseed or canola oil.